 Being so young I was pretty much in awe of the whole experience.
 The conversation started light and then moved on to mysticism and accessing higher states of consciousness.
 Then Wayne Dyer’s eyes lit up and said something along the lines of: “Yes certain drugs can really get you there quick”.
 There was nods and smiles of agreement from Deepak and Stuart.

 A part of the spiritual journey is about opening up the Doors of Perception.
 Partaking in psychotropic substances is a big pastime for many a spiritual teacher.
 Experiencing altered states is often the nature of the travelling show.
-Some talk about it freely while others are up on stage – sanctimonious, pretending they are pure and devoid of such indulgences but later are out the back hopping into Colombia’s finest.
+Some talk about it freely, while others are up on stage — sanctimonious, pretending they are pure and free of such indulgences only to be after the show hopping into Colombia’s finest.

 The teachers of pop psychology and new ageisms have their place in our modern world.
 We can garner much from what they say, but we also should remind ourselves that such knowledge is not secret or special.